 Clerkships are necessary for graduate job offers

 Clerkships are important because you will not be eligible to receive a graduate offer at certain firms if you didn’t undertake undertake a clerkship there (I’ll refer to these as Clerkship Firms).
-Clerkship Firms include almost all top tier firms, a significant number of mid tier and medium sized firms, some government departments and some small and suburban firms.
+Clerkship Firms include all top tier firms, a significant number of mid tier and medium sized firms, some government departments and some small and suburban firms.

 There are two types of graduate offers that Clerkship Firms make: